 For this reason, the race question, which was very commonly asked in the UK, confused me because the race definition based on origins, ethnic background, and skin color was new to me.

-I searched everywhere for race definitions to learn who is considered white in the UK and US, and now I believe I can shed some light on the issue.
+I searched everywhere for race definitions to learn who is considered white in the UK and the US, and now I believe I can shed some light on the issue.

 As a lawyer, I researched official Census definitions of every country.